JunoNgx/crisp-game-lib-tutorial/README.md

 There is quite a lot to be unpacked here, so take it slow.
 There are four things to take note of:
 * The function `vec(x, y)` to create a `Vector` object.
 This is defined by CrispGameLib.
-* The random number generator `rnd (min, max)`.
+* The random number generator `rnd (min, max)` (you should also be aware of its variant that returns a rounded integer `rndi (min, max)`).
 Here it is used to generate a random position within the screen.
 * I declared the temporary variables `posX` and `posY` as `const`, but did not capitalise them, because they are [scoped local variables](https://www.w3schools.com/js/js_scope.asp), in constrast to the global constant variable `G`.
 * The CrispGameLib built-in function `times( number, func())`.
-This might sound a bit confusing, but it is actually just a short hand for a `for loop`.
-The block can practically be re-written as:
+This might sound a bit confusing, but it is actually just a short hand for a `for loop`. **Alternatively**, the block can practically be re-written as:
 ```javascript
 function update() {
     if (!ticks) {